sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = 2.5.0 - TODO SEO =

+**Important release notes:**

-**To use this plugin after updating, you will need The SEO Framework v4.1.2 or higher.**
+* Henceforth, Extension Manager requires **The SEO Framework v4.1.2 or higher**.

-**This release brings support for WordPress 5.6's updated interface.
-Sorry for the delay!**
+* This release brings support for WordPress 5.6's updated interface.
+Sorry for the delay!
+* Honeypot might mark legitimate comments as spam because it looks for new anti-spam data.
+Please manually moderate your comment section for a few minutes after updating, and be sure to clear your site's caches directly after updating to reduce the number of false negatives significantly.

 **Release date:**